mervyn481/ElkStackProject/README.md

-Metricbeat is used to collect and monitor metrics such as stats fromCPU, memory, filesystems, network, data related to services running on a Targets server, etc.
+Metricbeat is used to collect and monitor metrics such as stats from CPU, memory, filesystems, network, data related to services running on a Targets server, etc.

 Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: